Frequently Asked Questions – FWA

 What is the FWA review process?

-Are all positions eligible to request an FWA?
+Can all positions request an FWA?

 Not all employees or jobs are suited for an FWA.
 The ability to participate in an FWA is a privilege and is granted on a case-by-case basis following the approved guidelines of a college, school, or unit.